RWS/Sdl-Community/Community Wpf Helpers/README.md

 This libraries are build on top of SDL Studio APIs and thus using them also requires having SDL Studio installed.

-1. Install Visual Studio 2019.
+1. Install Visual Studio 2017 or later.
 The community edition is available for free [here](https://www.visualstudio.com/).

 2. Open the solution for an existing SDL Studio plugin or create a new one.